top of page

 Born and raised in Kentucky, Rebecca Downey is a lifelong writer, first published in her elementary school’s "Doodle" magazine.
 Her topics of interest range from fan fiction to the Graves Registration Corps of World War II to asexuality erasure in media.
 Currently she is working on her first full length work: a cold case detective allowed to reopen the decade old file of two high school classmates' deaths as her class reunion approaches.

-Tracey Zerwig
+Tracey Zerwig Ford

 Rebecca Downey